Improving water quality for people and the environment

 Ana created AquaCyan® Consultants Ltd. to improve water quality for people and the environment; to protect and restore water-related ecosystems; and to deliver tested, innovative and environmental solutions, including the water industry.
 Ana's training spans Biomedical Sciences from the Pontifical Javeriana University, Bogota, Colombia to a DPhil in Chemical and Environmental Engineering at the University of Oxford.
 She moved from South America to Europe and graduated in Biological Sciences specializing in Zoology, and with an MSc in Microbiology and Parasitology from the Complutense University of Madrid, Spain.
 Having moved to the UK few years later, Ana completed an MSc by Research in Ecology and Ecosystems Change from the University of Bristol, UK, which was immediately followed by her DPhil.

 Her strongly multidisciplinary background as chemist/environmental engineer and aquatic ecologist are in the field and laboratory.
-Her field experience includes traditional and alternative water treatment processes for potable water and the environment, ecological surveys of catchment, lentic and lotic systems.
+Her field experience includes traditional and nature-based solutions for water treatment processes for potable water and the environment, ecological surveys of catchment, lentic and lotic systems.
 Her professional experience includes auditing, optimizing asset performance and the operation of generic treatment processes e.g. coagulation, filtration disinfection; and specific e.g. nitrate, iron removal plants to prevent process, chemical or biological failures.
 She also provided technical advice on monitoring systems for raw, processed and treated water; data analysis and risk assessments.
-Dr Castro-Castellón has overseen the limnology of over 10 surface reservoirs,14 potable water treatment works with production output from 2-180 Ml/d and monitoring of 81 drinking water storage reservoirs.
-She responded to and managed emergency scenarios when out of hours for the Thames Valley region.
+Dr Castro-Castellón has overseen the limnology of over 10 surface reservoirs, the quality performance of 14 potable water treatment works with production output from 2-180 Ml/d and monitoring of 81 drinking water storage reservoirs.
+She responded to and managed "out of hours" emergency events for the Thames Valley region.

 Currently Ana collaborates with the project RESPiRES, Bath Spa University and is reviewer for a number of scientific peer-reviewed journals.